From Attorney to Agent: Why I Chose an eXp Realty Career

 Commission Split Pay Out

 What did I care about the most?
-Of course, how much would I get paid?
+Of course, how much would I get paid.

 Traditional Brokerage Commission Split